 CLIMATE: San Blas is in the tropical lowlands, so the climate is usually hot and variably humid.
 This is the dry season though, so rain is unusual - but it always best to bring a small umbrella or poncho, just in case.
 The early mornings, especially at Cerro de San Juan, can be cool enough for a jacket and light gloves but things soon become warm to hot.

-ACCOMMODATIONS: The first night we stay in the Hacienda Hotel and Spa, a resort hotel by the beach in Puerto Vallarta which has all the usual tourist facilities, but not an elevator.
+ACCOMMODATIONS: The first night we stay in the Hotel Hacienda Buenaventura, a resort hotel by the beach in Puerto Vallarta which has all the usual tourist facilities, but not an elevator.
 In San Blas we stay at the family-run Garza Canela Hotel, which has many years catering to birding groups and has a justly famous restaurant, friendly and helpful staff, an open air pool, and gift shop.
 The rooms are spacious and very comfortable with air conditioning and a ceiling fan, television, but no phone?you’re on holiday!
 Phone calls can be made and faxes sent from the front office, where there is also wireless internet during business hours and into the evening, after which time we should be asleep.
 The beach and town square are about 10 minutes’ walk in opposite directions from the hotel.

 TRANSPORTATION: We will be traveling by 12-passenger van.
 Participants should be able to ride in any seat in tour vehicle(s).